Marketing in a Recession: Advertising and Branding During an Economic Downturn - July 2024

 from its value-focused menu at a time when families needed affordable fare.
 The

-sales exceeding both 2006 and 2007, before the financial impact
+company grew in 2008, with sales exceeding both 2006 and 2007, before the financial impact

 was felt worldwide.